Linaro/website/_themes/os_build_and_test.md

 icon: /assets/images/content/Icon_OS_Build_Test.svg
 icon_dark: /assets/images/content/Black_OS_Build_Test.svg
 description: >
-    Improve the quality of Operating System kernels (Linux, Android and Zephyr) by providing the software tools and processes to allow scalability.
-Facilitate expanded testing coverage and higher software quality in various operating systems including Linux, Android and Zephyr.
+    Improve the quality of Operating System kernels (Linux, Android, Zephyr) by providing the software tools and processes to allow continuous build, functional testing and regression detection.
+Facilitate expanded testing coverage and higher software quality in various operating systems - Linux, Android, and RTOSs.
+Rapid deployment of automated testing powered by 10+ experience in the Arm embedded ecosystem.
 jumbotron:
     class: theme_banner
-    title: Accelerated Operating System Build and Test Services
+    title: Rapid Operating System Build and Test
     description: >
-        Improve the quality of Operating System kernels (Linux, Android and Zephyr) by providing the software tools and processes to allow scalability.
-Facilitate expanded testing coverage and higher software quality in various operating systems including Linux, Android and Zephyr.
+        Improve the quality of Operating System kernels (Linux, Android, Zephyr) by providing the software tools and processes to allow continuous build, functional testing and regression detection.
+Facilitate expanded testing coverage and higher software quality in various operating systems - Linux, Android, and RTOSs.
+Rapid deployment of automated testing powered by 10+ experience in the Arm embedded ecosystem
     image: /assets/images/content/OS_Build_test.png
     buttons:
       - title: How can we help?